Symphorophilia (Disasters & Accidents)

 Symphorophilia

-Symphorophilia is a very rare paraphilia, named by John Money, in which sexual arousal centres on disasters and accidents: classically a staged car crash, fire or other catastrophe, and the build-up to it.
-Real-world enactment is dangerous, so it is framed here with caution.
+Symphorophilia is a very rare paraphilia, named by John Money in 1984, in which sexual arousal centres on disasters and accidents: classically a staged car crash or fire, and the suspense that precedes it.
+Real-world enactment is dangerous, so the entry is framed with caution.

 - Prevalence